carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 (each insertion requires a malloc) and very non-portable.

-std::multiset is useful if you're not interested in elimination of duplicates, but has all the drawbacks of std::set.
+std::multiset is useful if you're not interested in elimination of duplicates, but has all the drawbacks of :ref:`std::set <dss_set>`.
 A sorted vector (where you don't delete duplicate entries) or some other approach is almost always better.

 .. _ds_map: